How to Clean Cast Iron Cookware - A Step by Step Guide

 For minor rust spots you should be able to remove it with a good scrub with steel wool.
 Once you've removed the rust, you'll need to dust down the area with a paper towel, and then thoroughly clean and reseason your pan before using it for cooking, as there may otherwise still be tiny metal particles as well as steel wool fibers on the surface.

-Yes and no. You can't really do anything to a cast iron skillet or pan that would destroy it totally - they're pretty robust.
+Yes and no. You can't really do anything to a cast iron skillet or cast iron pan that would destroy it totally - they're pretty robust.
 But it is possible to destroy the surface to such an extent that it would take a lot of time and effort to repair it to the point where it could be used for cooking once again.

 Even extremely rusty pans have been professionally restored to their former glory by enthusiasts - there are several videos on YouTube about exactly this kind of thing - but you don't want to put yourself in that position if you can help it.